Sunburn and Children

 What is sunburn?

-Sunburn is a visible reaction of the skin's exposure to ultraviolet (UV) radiation or
+Sunburn is a red, painful skin reaction after exposure to ultraviolet (UV) light.

 Children often spend a good part of their day playing outdoors in the sun, especially

 during the summer.
 Children are more likely to develop skin cancer in later years